maxkossek/maxkossek.github.io/_posts/2020-06-17-standard-ml.md

 : Real numbers.

 `string`
 : String data type.
-A string is not a list of `char`s.
+Strings are immutable and not a list of `char`s.

+`word`
+: Unsigned integer that supports modular arithmetic, and logical operations.

+`'a array`
+: Array.

 `'a list`
 : List type.
 Defined as: `datatype 'a list = nil | :: of 'a * 'a list`.

 `'a option`
 : Option type.
 Defined as `datatype 'a option = NONE | SOME of 'a`.

+`'a vector`
+: Vector.

 The "type" keyword creates a synonym to a built-in data type.